The Sleeping Children: Subject

-In 1813 Ellen-Jane and her daughter, Ellen-Jane, were on a trip in Bath.
-During the trip the daughter's nightdress caught fire while she was preparing for bed and she died of the burns she received.
-The following year the younger daughter, Marianne, sickened and died while they were in London.
-Within three years Ellen-Jane had lost her entire family and in her distress she commissioned Francis Chantrey to secure a likeness of her lost children.
+In 1813, Ellen-Jane and her daughter, also named Ellen-Jane, were on a trip in Bath.
+During the trip, the daughter's nightdress caught fire while she was preparing for bed and she died of the burns she received.
+The following year, the younger daughter, Marianne, sickened and died while they were in London.
+Within three years, Ellen-Jane had lost her entire family and in her distress, she commissioned Francis Chantrey to secure a likeness of her lost children.